RichardScottOZ/Comic-Analysis/README.md

 # Comic-Analysis
 Work on looking at analysis of comics with data science

+# Relevant Research
-# Survey
+## Survey
 - One missing piece in Vision and Language: A Survey on Comics Understanding https://arxiv.org/abs/2409.09502v1

-Investigating Neural Networks and Transformer Models for Enhanced Comic Decoding - https://dl.acm.org/doi/10.1007/978-3-031-70645-5_10
+- Investigating Neural Networks and Transformer Models for Enhanced Comic Decoding - https://dl.acm.org/doi/10.1007/978-3-031-70645-5_10

 # Tasks of Interest
 - Dialogue transcription
 - Therefore, needs a pipeline above that can detect panels

 # Pipeline
 - See Comix repo